lucasfernandoprojects/3d-printed-bluetooth-speaker/README.md

 6. Enjoy your custom Bluetooth speaker!

 ## Files in This Repository
-- /files/ - 3D printable files for the enclosure
+- /files/ - 3D printable files for the enclosure.
-- /photos/schematics.png - Wiring diagrams for the electronics
+- /photos/schematics.png - Wiring diagrams for the electronics.

 ## Future Improvements
 - **Better passive radiator selection** based on tuning frequency calculations.